Tibetans: Language

+There are also people who are considered ethnic Tibetans whose mother language is Chinese language, including the 14th Dalai Lama and his family.

 Ethnic origins

 The ethnic roots of Tibetans can be traced back to a deep Eastern Asian lineage representing the indigenous population of the Tibetan plateau since c.
 40,000 to 30,000 years ago, and arriving Neolithic farmers from the Yellow River within the last 10,000 years, and which can be associated with having introduced the Sino-Tibetan languages.

 Genetics

 Modern Tibetan populations are genetically most similar to other East Asian populations, Bhutanese, as well as other Sino-Tibetan-speaking populations.
 They show relatively more genetic affinity for modern Central Asian than modern Siberian populations.
 They also share some genetic affinity for South Asian groups.

-Genetic studies shows that many of the Sherpa people have allele frequencies which are often found in other Tibeto-Burman regions, the strongest affinity was for Tibetan population sample studies done in the Tibet Autonomous Region.
-Genetically, the Sherpa cluster closest with the sampled Tibetan and Han populations.
+Genetic studies shows that many of the Sherpa people have allele frequencies which are often found in other Tibeto-Burman regions; the strongest affinity was for Tibetan population samples in studies done in the Tibet Autonomous Region.
+Genetically, the Sherpa cluster most closely with the sampled Tibetan and Han populations.
 Additionally, the Sherpa and Tibetans had exhibited affinity for several Nepalese populations, with the strongest for the Rai people, followed by the Magars and the Tamang.